Best Attractions in San Sebastian

 Plaza de la Constitución The Heart of The City

 Plaza de la Constitución is the old town of San Sebastian.
-This area is known as the heart of attractions in San Sebastian, which attracts many people on special occasions such as festival of Saint Thomas and flag hoisting on January 20th.
+This area is known as the heart of attractions in San Sebastian, which attracts many people on special occasions such as the festival of Saint Thomas and flag hoisting on January 20th.

 Tourists overlook the square through the windows here.
 This area was one of the most popular bullfighting sites in ancient times.
-The square was built in 1817 after a fire and the destruction of the city four years before.
-Visitors can see the shops and cafes in the square that invite them to dine in them.
+The square was built in 1817 after a fire and the city’s destruction four years before.
+Visitors can see the shops and cafes in the square, inviting them to dine there.

 Miramar Palace is located on the shores of La Concha Bay.
-This building is the result of the Spanish royal family’s love for San Sebastian.
+This building results from the Spanish royal family’s love for San Sebastian.
 This area was a popular spot for summer vacations of royalties.
 This palace was built in the late 19th century because the royal family wanted a summer house.
 This property was a monastery before the royal takeover.

 The appearance of Miramar Palace is done in English style.
-The reason for it is that it was designed by an English architect.
+The reason for it is that an English architect designed it.
 The palace has been under several ownership changes throughout the years and now belongs to the city of San Sebastian.
-The palace is public institution with a public park inside it.
+The palace is a public institution with a public park inside it.

-Peine Del Viento, or ‘The Comb of the Wind’ perhaps is the most famous statue of San Sebastian.
+Peine Del Viento, or ‘The Comb of the Wind,’ perhaps is the most famous statue of San Sebastian.
 This unique sculpture, at the bottom of Ondarreta Beach, is one of the most visited places in San Sebastian.
 It consists of three 10-ton steel sculptures embedded in stones.
 The holes in the iron inserts generate noises when the wind blows.
 Many believe that the parts are like a twisted comb.
-The statue is there on this bay since 1976.
+The statue has been there on this bay since 1976.